Rumpunzel/rpg-thingy/conditions.md

 These are minor inconveniences.
 Superficial cuts, bruised egos, a revolting appearance after days of adventuring, and similar troubles that arise with living an interesting life are minor Conditions.
 Nothing that cannot heal or mend with even just a little resting.

-As a static obstacle's rating is almost always at least **1,** these kinds of Conditions are more of a nuisance than a hindrance (unless they begin to pile up and fill your Condition slots).
+An uncontested test's difficulty is almost always at least **1,** these kinds of Conditions are more of a nuisance than a hindrance (unless they begin to pile up and fill your Condition slots).

 ### Moderate Conditions (Rating 2)